Contact Us

 However, even with high-quality documents, OCR tools can make mistakes because there are a variety of document formats, fonts, and styles for each character.
 The limitations that prevent OCR tools from reaching 100% accuracy can be listed as follows:

-Document-based Limitations
+Document-based limitations

 • Colored backgrounds: Colorful background patterns can be troublesome because they can decrease text recognition

-Text-based Limitations
+Text-based limitations

 • Variety of letters: Letter forms in some alphabets are harder to recognize.
 For example, as even the printed Arabic characters are in the cursive form, character recognition becomes a challenge.
-In the below image, you can see how Google Cloud Vision API makes mistakes in recognizing Arabic Letters.

-• Variety of font types & sizes: While it is hard to recognize all different font types, too small/big characters are also tricky to identify.
+• Variety of font types & sizes: While it is hard to recognize all the different font types, too small/big characters are also tricky to identify.

 • Look-alike characters: Some characters look so similar that OCR tools may not distinguish between them.
 For example, it is hard to differentiate between the number “0” and the letter “O”.